 Your needs will change depending on the job you’re doing.
 For one project, you may need a diesel-powered lift, and then you’ll need a different variety of equipment for the next.

 Choosing the right scissor lift for the job will be determined by the height requirements, how big the platform is, and how much weight the platform can carry.
 You need to have completed your lift training and know how to use the equipment safely before you can operate it.

 Electric Scissor Lifts

 An electric scissor lift is best suited for indoor use because it generally fits in smaller spaces.
-They are less bulky and have narrow platforms compared to those that are diesel-powered.
+They are less bulky and have narrow platforms compared to diesel-powered ones.
 Electric scissor lifts are fitted with non-marking tires to prevent floor damage.
-Electric power prevents them from being as powerful as diesel-powered models, but they are preferable for certain project types.
+Electric power prevents them from being as powerful as diesel-powered models, but they are preferable for specific project types.

 Rough Terrain Scissor Lifts

 Rough terrain scissor lifts are engine-powered models that can be used with rough terrain wheels to tolerate the ruggedness of heavy-duty outdoor work.
 They include an all-wheel drive to perform efficiently in tough job site conditions on uneven ground.